 Discussions with Watson and Woodhouse solicitors based in Stockton on Tees have spoken with Teesside University and it appears they are willing to set up a clinic helping members of the community with filling in benefit forms, however the time scales would most likely be looking like September.

 Also further discussions are taking place as to how Watson and Woodhouse can potentially go about raising some sort of judicial review / action against DWP in relation to PIP / ESA assessments.

 The following link https://www.moneyandmentalhealth.org/ is a useful website to gain information in relation to current work that is happening regarding money and mental health.
 The charity is committed to breaking the link between financial difficulty and ,mental health problems.
 The charity conducts research, develops practical policy solutions and works in partnership with both those providing services and those using them to find what really works.

 Upon deciding that Mental Health was a topic that both community commissioners and civic and business leaders wanted to push forward, the Stockton Understands pledge was created.

-The Stockton Understands pledge is an initiative that asks front line services to adopt some or all of the proposals from our pledge in order to make services better suited to those with mental health needs.
-We want to develop a better working relationship with these services in order to make effective change.
+The Stockton Understands pledge was an initiative that asked front line services to adopt some or all of the proposals from our pledge in order to make services better suited to those with mental health needs.
+We wanted to develop a better working relationship with these services in order to make effective change.
 Both the community commissioners and civic and business leaders involved with the Stockton Poverty Truth Commission came up with the ideas for this pledge.

 On October 17th (The International Day for the Eradication of Poverty) we displayed our pledge in Stockton Town Centre to engage with the community and get people’s thoughts.
 It was met with positive feedback but was questioned if the vital front line services would get on board.
 For more on our October the 17th event click here.